rhempel/fixitinfirmware/posts/coding-standards-are-a-waste-of-time.rst

   - Joel Spolsky

-Let's explore this a bit further ...
+Let's explore these magic bullet points a bit further and I'll try to convince you to minimize the effort on picking a coding standard and focus instead on making a Developer's Guide that will help the team on yuor next project.

 But Coding Standards Make Reading Code Easier
 ---------------------------------------------